scenariomartin/EnglishWords/words.md

 //kitchen 默认为n
 /kitchenware
 knife
-fork :prong ,the plan fits in with two prongs of the national development strategy. spoon ,nothing of theirs was left except the old seal and spoon. pan pot :pitcher crock 1
+fork :prong n,the plan fits in with two prongs of the national development strategy. spoon ,nothing of theirs was left except the old seal and spoon. pan pot :pitcher crock 1